 I just finished reading How to Raise a Wild Child, The Art and Science of Falling in Love with Nature by Scott D. Sampson.
 It’s a comprehensive book detailing research about why getting out in nature is so important for us, our kids and our earth.

-Reading the book brought back memories of the activities I used to do with kids when I was working with environmental education programs, that I brought to my classroom teaching, and things we did with Dale since we loved to be out in nature as a family.
+Reading the book brought back memories of the activities I used to do with kids when I was working with environmental education programs, that I brought to my classroom teaching, and things we did as a family since we loved to be out in nature.

 Sampson does a thorough (327 pages) job of detailing the science behind why we need to immerse ourselves in nature and the best ways to instill a love of nature in our children.